Schramsberg Vineyards: Restoration under the Davies (1965-Present)

 After years of neglect, Schramsberg was sold to Jack and Jamie Davies in 1965.
 The couple had spent a year looking for a property in the Napa Valley to produce wine.
 At the time of their purchase, Schramsberg was run-down and the property had been abandoned for years.

-Rather than produce the typical varietals of wine found in Napa at that time, the Davies determined to produce Champagne (or sparkling wine to be more technically accurate) in the same method as was used in France.
+Rather than produce the typical varietals of wine found in Napa at that time, the Davies determined to produce sparkling wine in the same Champagne method as was used in France.

-In 1972, Schramsberg's 1969 vintage "Blanc de Blancs" (white of whites) was served at the "Toast to Peace" in Beijing, between Richard Nixon and Chou Enlai.
+In 1972, Schramsberg's 1969 vintage "Blanc de Blancs" (white of whites) was served at the "Toast to Peace" in Beijing, between Richard Nixon and Zhou Enlai.
 Since that time, Schramsberg's wines have been served by every subsequent presidential administration.

 Schramsberg earned numerous awards over the years.
 In 1995, Schramsberg was awarded a Lifetime Achievement Award by the International Festival of Méthode Champenoise and in 1996 the James Beard Foundation awarded Schramsberg the Wine and Spirits Professional Award for "making a significant impact in the wine and spirits industry."

 In 1996, Hugh Davies, the youngest son of Jack and Jamie Davies joined the winery full-time.
 Hugh had earned a master's degree in enology from the University of California, Davis.
 Hugh, coincidentally was born in 1965, the year that the Davies family purchased the Schramsberg property.
 The winery was then added to the National Register of Historic Places in 1998.

 Jack Davies died in the spring of 1998 and in 2008, Jamie Davies also died.
 Today, Hugh Davies serves as CEO of Schramsberg.
 John Winsell Davies, one of three Davies sons, contested his family's trust agreement, which left him no share of the winery.